MicrosoftDocs/dynamics365smb-docs/business-central/finance.md

 ms.topic: conceptual
 ms.search.keywords: accounting, auditing, bookkeeping ms.search.form: 1151, 1166, 9027, 9004
-ms.date: 05/01/2024
+ms.date: 05/17/2024
 ms.service: dynamics-365-business-central
 ms.custom: bap-template
 ---

-# Financial Management
+# Financial management

 [!INCLUDE[prod_short](includes/prod_short.md)] includes a standard configuration for most financial processes, but you can change it to suit your business needs.
 Learn more at [Setting Up Finance](finance-setup-finance.md).

 The default configuration includes a chart of accounts and standard posting groups, which make the process of assigning default general ledger posting accounts to customers, vendors, and items more efficient.

-The following sections describe a sequence of tasks, with links to the topics that describe them.
+The following sections describe a sequence of tasks, with links to the articles that describe them.

 ## Take a video tour